 If you get stuck, ask God to show you the love, care, comfort, and beauty that He has surrounded you with.
 Sit quietly and listen for His response.

-Take your time- don’t rush through the process just to get it off your plate.
-Try to minimize the distractions so you can turn your heart and mind towards thankfulness.
+●Take your time- don’t rush through the process just to get it off your plate.
+Try to minimize distractions so you can focus your thoughts on what you’re grateful for.

 Gratitude Journaling Prompts